Things to Do in Krabi

 Travel Tips

-Money: Carry cash as many local vendors, restaurants, and boat operators don't accept cards.
-ATMs charge 200-250 THB foreign transaction fees.
-Exchange money at banks or authorized money changers for better rates than hotels.
-Budget 1,500-2,500 THB daily for mid-range travel including meals and activities.
+Money: Carry cash as many local vendors don't accept cards.
+ATMs charge 220 baht foreign transaction fees.
+Exchange money at banks rather than hotels for better rates.
+Budget 1,500-2,500 baht daily for mid-range travel.

 When to Visit